funversuta/Auth-with-server/README.md

 ## Available Scripts

 In the project directory, you can run:
+### Open project then npm i, then open public/serv/ and npm i here too, then you can npm start both directoryies for work
 ### `npm start`

 Runs the app in the development mode.\